When Life Hands You Lemons

 I’m excited to return to the center again soon, this time to prepare sack lunches for families to pick up.
 Once we volunteer one time, it’s a good idea to hurry and schedule your return visit so it isn’t until Thanksgiving that we remember again. :)

-Posted on March 30, 2015, in Healthy Habits and tagged charity, domesticated, family food center, giving back, healthy college blog, healthy college girl, Healthy college student, how to make a difference in college.
+Posted on March 30, 2015, in Healthy Lifestyle and tagged charity, domesticated, family food center, giving back, healthy college blog, healthy college girl, Healthy college student, how to make a difference in college.
 Bookmark the permalink.
 1 Comment.